OpenID Connect Client and Token Propagation Quickstart

 and admin

-is configured to acquire the tokens for the alice
+is configured to get the tokens for the alice

 status code and the name alice